alienrey/renta/README.md

 - **Browse Listings:** Explore a wide range of items available for rent in your area, and filter based on categories and location.

-- **Renting Made Simple:** Contact the item owner through the app, negotiate terms, and finalize the rental process effortlessly.
+- **Renting Made Simple:** Contact the item owner through the app and finalize the rental process effortlessly.

 ## Tech Stack